Endometriosis Symptoms More Than Just Bad Cramps

 • Endometriosis causes 11 distinct symptoms beyond menstrual cramping, including chronic fatigue and bowel dysfunction

-• Pelvic pain from endometriosis occurs outside menstruation and worsens during ovulation and intercourse
+• Pelvic pain from endometriosis can occur why not menstruating and may worsen during ovulation and intercourse

-• 30-50% of women with endometriosis experience fertility challenges due to tissue scarring and inflammation
+• 30-50% of women with endometriosis experience fertility problems due to tissue scarring and inflammation

 • Symptoms often mimic other conditions, leading to an average 7-12 year diagnostic delay